mpalash/aliakbarmehta/_content/participate-~-cyborg-archives-256-million-colours-of-violence-tifa-working-studios-pune.md

 parent: To Participate in the Archive
 children: []
 ---
-_Cyborg Archives: 256 Million Colours of Violence_ is the fifth in a series of five performance and participatory installations, exhibited as part of the culmination of my residency at TIFA Working Studios
+_Cyborg Archives: 256 Million Colours of Violence_ is the second in a series of five performance and participatory installations, exhibited as part of the culmination of my residency at TIFA Working Studios

 ![](/assets/img/ali-akbar-mehta_256-million-colours-of-violence_installation-view_tifa-working-studios-pune_2018.jpg)